gvwilson/sensibleadventures/nardica/nardica.md

 "No!"
 Iffy shrieked.

-Wales grabbed her arm as she instinctively started forward.
+Wales grabbed her arm as she started forward.
 "Don't.
 Iffy, don't!"

 "But---why'd he do that?
 Why'd he *do* that!?"
-She was crying,
-but she didn't care.
+she cried.
-She shrugged Wales off and strode toward the stern.
+She shrugged Wales off and ran toward the stern.

 "What th' hell are you playin' at?" she demanded.

-The Marine who had shot down her drone looked at her without expression.
+The Marine who had shot down her drone holstered his pistol without expression.
-"Orders," he said.
+"Orders," he said flatly.

 "Orders?
 What orders?"
 She shoved him,
 which had about as much effect as shoving the *Guinevere*.
-"What bloody orders?"
+"What affin' orders?"

 "Doctor Johel's orders,"
 the other Marine said.
 The two men looked nothing alike, but they spoke in the same flat voice, their inducted accents a century out of date.
-"If it's not ours, burn it."
+"If it's not one of ours, burn it."

 "Well that *was* ours!
-That was *mine!
+That was *mine*!
 You could have asked before you---I'm talkin' to you!"
 She grabbed for the Marine again as he turned away.

 The Marine's hand shot up to catch her wrist.
-He spun Iffy with a quick twist, pulling  her arm up behind her back as his other arm clamped around her.
+He spun Iffy around and pulled her arm up behind her back.
-"Don't."
+"Don't.
+That's not allowed."

 Iffy struggled.
 "Lemme go!
 Lemme *go*!" she shrieked.
-She was only half-aware of Wales reaching for her, and of the other Marine stepping in the way.

-A sudden sharp *crack!* snapped her back to herself.
-"Mind yourself,"
+*Crack!*
+The Marines' heads snapped up in unison at the sound.
-Uncle Jack growled,
+Uncle Jack lowered the gaff hook.
-levelling the rifle in his hands at the second Marine's chest.
+"Let 'er go,"
+he growled.

 "Captain---"
 the Marine began.

-"Shut yer hole."
+*Crack!*
-Uncle Jack gestured with the rifle.
+Uncle Jack struck the bench next to him again.
-"You.
-Let 'er go."
+"Shut yer hole an' let her go.
+Now."

 The first Marine released Iffy and took a step back.
-"'s better.
+"'s better,"
+Uncle Jack growled.
-Now you listen up.
+"Now you listen up.
 This is *my* ship.
 You want t' shoot somethin',
 you ask me.
 Not him."
 He jerked his chin toward Wales.
-"And not your precious Doctor Johel, and not th' governor himself.
+"Not your precious Doctor Johel, not th' governor himself,
+*me*.
 *I'm* the captain here.
 Got it?"

-Neither Marine spoke.
+The Marines studied him
+as expressionlessly as a pair of gulls trying to decide if something might be edible.
 "I said, have you got that?"
 Uncle Jack bellowed.

-When the Marines still didn't answer he spat over the railing.
-"And you, girl.
+"Captain,"
+the one who had been holding Iffy acknowledged without either agreeing or disagreeing.

+"An' you,"
+Uncle Jack glared at Iffy and pointed his gaff hook forward.
 You get back about your chores or I swear..."
-With a final glower at Wales he turned and stalked back to the pilot house, cradling the rifle as if it was a squalling infant.
+With a final glower at all and sundry he turned and stalked back toward the bow.

 "Come on,"
 Wales said quietly,
 putting his hand on Iffy's arm.
-She started to shrug him off,
-then slumped and nodded,
+She slumped and nodded.
-her heart still racing.
 Head down,
 she followed him back to the hatch and climbed down the short ladder into the engine room.